habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 Builder
 -------
-The builders in the above diagram are provided as a convenient way to generate commonly used zip files for a typical NVIDIA FLARE system.
+The builders in the above diagram are provided as a convenient way to generate commonly used zip files for a typical [BLINDED] FLARE system.
 Developers are encouraged to add / modify or even remove those builders to fit their own requirements.

 Each builder is responsible for taking the information from project, its own __init__ arguments, and provisioner to generate data.
 For example, the HEBuilder is responsible for generating tenseal context files for server and client,